turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

    * What is effective?
 What value could they bring to the company?
 How do you know?
    * What could be changed to make the letter more effective?

-#### Work on a cover letter for a job you are interested in based on a job description and be prepared to share it with your Homeroom group for feedback.
+3. Work on a cover letter for a job you are interested in based on a job description and be prepared to share it with your Homeroom group for feedback.
 Here are [additional resources](/resources/cover_letter_resources) to help you.

 ## Due Dates & Reminders
+* Complete the [exit ticket](https://forms.gle/uaftT1VbePHcisGn8) for today's lesson by **EOD Friday of Week 4.**

-2. **Create a cover letter based on a job description:**
+* **Create a cover letter based on a job description:**
    * **Due date #1: Wednesday of Week 5** during homeroom
    * **Final due date: EOD Friday of Week 5** in end of mod survey